stephenebert/Springboard/capstone-project/README.md

 - **Mentors and Reviewers**: For guidance on technical architecture and best practices
 - **Instructors**: For foundational knowledge in ML engineering and deployment
-- **Open Source Community**: For tools, datasets, and pre-trained models
+- **Open Source Community**: For tools, datasets, and pre-trained models (Stable Diffusion v1.5, CompVis, Runway, Stability AI, LAION)
+- **Hugging Face**: For diffusers, transformers, and gradio libraries
 - **Springboard Program**: For providing the structured learning environment

 ---